Our whey protein is made in the French Alps and is unique in the world.

 Benefits for cardiovascular health

-The impact of cardio on weight and body composition
+The impact of cardio on body composition

 It's one of the essential elements for losing body fat and improving body composition

-The more you work on your cardio, the more endurance you'll have.
-For all disciplines requiring prolonged effort, such as tennis, basketball or soccer, cardio plays an important role in effort management
+In all disciplines requiring prolonged effort, such as tennis, basketball or soccer, cardio plays an important role in effort management

 Positive effects on mental health

 For adults and children alike, regular training also boostsself-esteem and has a positive impact onmood.
+The beneficial effects on sleep and sleepiness have also been proven.

-Low-intensity cardio as part of active recovery maintains a higher heart rate than at rest.
-This mechanism is conducive to the elimination of metabolic waste and helps the body recover more rapidly, although recovery times vary between practices
+This mechanism is conducive to the elimination of metabolic waste and helps the body recover more quickly, although recovery times vary from discipline to discipline.

 Impact on the immune system